Get ahead of the game with your business start-up

-- If you have previously been employed, or have just come out of full time education; working for yourself can seem lonely.
+- If you have previously been employed, or have just come out of full-time education; working for yourself can seem lonely.
 You need to have determination and self-belief at the outset and the ability to acquire resilience and the right personal qualities.
 Getting going on a business start-up is not for the faint-hearted.
-Don’t let fear stop you however, if, you’ve a great idea, with willingness, your personal qualities will develop as you grow your business.
+Don’t let fear stop you however, if, you have a great idea, with willingness, your personal qualities will develop as you grow your business.

 - Gather all relevant information so you understand the implications before you invest any money or effort in your business start-up

 - Check you have industry level qualifications and experience relevant to your target market

 - Look at competitor websites and publicity information to see how they advertise their credentials for what you want to sell or deliver.

 - Develop your unique selling point, have some clear ideas about what will set you apart from the rest and be clear about your niche market.